-Amma Birth Companions was co-founded by Helen and Sarah—two women with a shared understanding of the challenges facing vulnerable mothers in Glasgow.
+Amma Birth Companions was co-founded by Helen MacDonald and Sarah Zadik—two people with a shared understanding of the challenges facing vulnerable parents in Glasgow.

 For many years, Helen volunteered as a doula in partnership with the British Red Cross Mums Project.
 Through the Mums Project, Helen supported large numbers of vulnerable women—mostly working alone, without the assistance of other doulas.